MrMeeb/cronicle-docker/README.md

 ## Running

 `config.json`, located in `/config/config.json`, is automatically generated on the first run of Cronicle in 'manager' mode.
 This file must be kept identical between the manager and any workers it controls.

+If you want to configure Cronicle before first run, download `config_sample.json` and adjust accordingly before placing in `/config/config.json`.

 NOTE: You need to define the hostname of the container if using `docker run`.
 Cronicle expects the hostname to remain the same, so the randomly-generated container hostname can cause problems if it changes.
 Docker Compose containers inherit their hostname from the `container_name` parameter, but it can also be defined using `hostname: xyz`.